ElektraInitiative/libelektra/src/bindings/jna/plugins/linkchecker/README.md

 Found in [LinkPlugin.java](src/main/java/org/libelektra/plugin/LinkPlugin.java).

-This class can be used to validate link via the `check/link` meta key.
+This class can be used to validate link via the `check/link` metakey.

 Initially it uses a Java standard library function (`URLConnection`) to check if the link is reachable.